Samsung/tizen-docs/docs/application/dotnet/guides/account/account.md

     - Query by capability.

-        The `GetAccountsByCapabilityType()` method of the [Tizen.Account.AccountManager.AccountService](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class allows the user to find all accounts with a specified capability type.
+        The `GetAccountsByCapabilityType()` of the [Tizen.Account.AccountManager.AccountService](/application/dotnet/api/TizenFX/latest/api/Tizen.Account.AccountManager.AccountService.html) class allows the user to find all accounts with a specified capability type:

         ```csharp
         IEnumerable<Account> accounts = null;